-We operate a diverse electricity generation portfolio, with 49.9% of the electricity we generated in the year ended December 31, 2012 generated by our coal-fired power plants, 44.1% generated by our nuclear power plants and 6.0% generated by our renewable power plants.
-In order to find a robust portfolio of assets to ensure greater stability of our results in power markets the predictability of which has declined continuously over the last several years and decrease our reliance on CO_2 emission intensive production we aim to concentrate on nuclear power generation and generation from renewable energy sources.
+We operate a diverse electricity generation portfolio, with 51.3% of the electricity we generated in the year ended December 31, 2012 generated by our coal-fired and gas-fired power plants, 44.1% generated by our nuclear power plants and 4.6% generated by our renewable power plants.
+In order to find a robust portfolio of assets to ensure greater stability of our results in power markets the predictability of which has declined continuously over the last several years and decrease our reliance on CO2 emission intensive production we aim to concentrate on nuclear power generation and generation from renewable energy sources.